 Whatever the item, you can call it vegan if it contains nothing produced by or derived from animals.
 So, for instance, a leather jacket is not vegan.
-But you could certainly buy a vegan leather jacket—several companies make beautiful and durable vegan leather, not sourced from animals.
+But you can certainly buy a vegan leather jacket—several companies make high-quality vegan leather.

 Controversies Over How to Define Vegan

 Vegan can refer to a sandwich, a car seat, a shampoo, or a person.
-Unfortunately, the word’s remarkable flexibility can lead to bickering over competing definitions.
+Unfortunately, the word’s remarkable flexibility leads to bickering over competing definitions.

-Some vegans are, ironically, incapable of speaking productively about vegan topics.
+Some vegans are, ironically, incapable productively discussing vegan topics.
 They’ll commonly define the word in absurdly restrictive terms.
-Or they may have a habit of expressing key points in a judgmental manner.
+Or they may tend to express key points in a judgmental manner.

-I’ve often heard vegans assert that only people with particular motivations can claim to be vegan.
-They argue that if your intention isn’t animal protection, then you’re not vegan but instead merely “plant-based”—even if you eat no animal products whatsoever.
-I can’t imagine a more pointless distinction, or one more likely to antagonize anyone contemplating dietary change.
-People who try to set themselves up as arbiters of who gets to call themselves vegan need to drop the vegan police routine and go find a hobby.
+I’ve often heard vegans assert that only people with particular motivations are truly vegan.
+They argue that unless your motivations involve animal protection, you’re not really vegan.
+Instead they’ll say you’re merely “plant-based”—even if you eat no animal products at all.
+What a pointless distinction!
+It almost seems intended to antagonize people contemplating dietary change.
+Advocates who are preoccupied with gets to call themselves vegan need to drop the vegan police routine and go find a hobby.

 Motivation is irrelevant.
-I might eat vegan simply because I want cleaner food, or because I don’t want to contribute to increasing the risk of a worldwide pandemic.
-Shoot, I might follow a fringe religion claiming our extraterrestrial overlords require us to eat vegan in order to attain fifth dimensional unity consciousness.
+I might eat vegan simply because I want cleaner food.
+Or perhaps I eat vegan because animal farming increases the risk of a worldwide pandemic.
+Shoot, I might even believe that our extraterrestrial overlords insist we eat vegan in order to attain fifth dimensional unity consciousness.
 Whatever the case, what possible benefit arises from demanding people embrace a particular reason for ridding their diets of animal products?